 Even the do-it-all structures have their downsides: working with them is complex and

 the files can only be written or read with special software libraries.

 If you accept ERDDAP's approach enough to try to work with it, you may find that it has

 its advantages (notably the support for multiple file types that can hold the data responses).

-ERDDAP slide show
+original ERDDAP slide show

-talk a lot about these issues.
+talks about these issues.